bawbgale/bawbgale.github.io/_posts/2019-02-18-a-personal-connection-between-data-and-user.md

 &lt; [Cheap Threshold]
 </pre>

-The numerator uses an IF THEN expression to select only the selected city&#8217;s costs before summing them.
+The numerator uses an IF THEN expression to select only the selected city’s costs before summing them.
 The denominator uses a FIXED LOD expression to sum the costs of each city before calculating the MAX.
-The resulting fractions are then compared with parameters containing the threshold that I consider &#8220;expensive&#8221; or &#8220;cheap.&#8221; Using parameters instead of hard-coding these values let me play with different thresholds and see how the viz reacted.
+The resulting fractions are then compared with parameters containing the threshold that I consider “expensive” or “cheap.”
+Using parameters instead of hard-coding these values let me play with different thresholds and see how the viz reacted.

-Once I had a metric that worked well with LOD calculations, I could start writing conditional expressions to display different narratives &#8212; e.g. “Congrats, Prague is one of the least expensive cities for a night out.”
+Once I had a metric that worked well with LOD calculations, I could start writing conditional expressions to display different narratives — e.g. “Congrats, Prague is one of the least expensive cities for a night out.”
 I split this into three separate calculations so that I could apply different text formatting to each:

 <pre class="brush: plain; title: ; wrap-lines: false; notranslate" title="">// [Narrative 1]
 IF [City Parameter] != '0' THEN